 Founder, Chairman, and CEO, Vista Equity Partners, Texas

-A ’94 graduate of Columbia Business School (CBS) and member of the School’s Board of Overseers, Robert F. Smith is the Founder, Chairman and CEO of Vista Equity Partners.
+Robert F. Smith, a ‘94 graduate of Columbia Business School (CBS) and member of the School’s Board of Overseers, is the Founder, Chairman and CEO of Vista Equity Partners.
 Smith made headlines around the world as the debt-liberating commencement speaker for the Morehouse College Class of 2019.
-When he began attending CBS, Smith had enrolled in the School’s joint JD/MBA program, but after connecting with industry leaders through conversations and interviews, he grew an interest in mergers and acquisitions.
+When he began attending CBS, Smith had enrolled in the School’s joint JD/MBA program, but after connecting with industry leaders through conversations and interviews, he grew an interest in investment strategy.
 Smith went on to earn his MBA with honors and was elected as his class’s commencement speaker.
 His concentration was in Finance and Marketing.

-Smith was born in Denver, Colorado, and attended Cornell University to study engineering, graduating in 1985 with a bachelor’s degree.
+Born in Denver, Colorado, Smith attended Cornell University to study engineering, graduating in 1985 with a bachelor’s degree.
 He went on to work as an engineer for Goodyear Tire and Rubber Company and Kraft General Foods.
 While at Kraft, Smith earned two United States and two European patents, including ones for a coffee brewer filtration device and a coffee brewing element.
 He left Kraft to study at CBS.

 Following his time at Columbia, he worked in technology investment banking for Goldman Sachs in New York City.
-Smith later moved to San Francisco in 1997 and was the first person in the city at Goldman to focus solely on technology mergers and acquisitions.
+Smith later moved to San Francisco in 1997 and was the first person in the city at Goldman to focus solely on the technology sector.
 He oversaw mergers and acquisitions at large technology companies including Apple, Microsoft and Texas Instruments.
-After six years at Goldman Sachs, Smith founded the investment firm Vista Equity Partners in 2000.
+After six years at Goldman Sachs, Smith founded Vista Equity Partners in 2000.
 Since then, Vista has grown to become a global investment firm and a leader in building the future of enterprise software and technology.
 As his success grew, so too did Smith’s sense of social responsibility, prompting philanthropic outreach with the Fund II Foundation.
 In 2017, Smith was named by Forbes as one of the 100 Greatest Living Business Minds.
 In 2020, Smith’s pioneering philanthropic and business innovations saw him named to the TIME100 list of the most influential people.

 In addition to his accomplishments throughout his career, Smith has built a reputation as a philanthropist.
 Smith is the founding director and President of the Fund II Foundation, an organization dedicated to preserving the African-American experience, safeguarding human rights, providing music education, preserving the environment while promoting the benefits of the outdoors, and sustaining critical American values.
 He is known for making many generous donations to notable organizations, such as his gift of $20 million to the National Museum of African American History and Culture, the largest by an individual donor.
 The Museum also established the Robert F. Smith Internship Program.
 In 2017, Smith signed the Giving Pledge, a movement of philanthropists who commit to giving the majority of their wealth to philanthropy or charitable causes.
-He was the first African-American to sign the pledge.
+He was the first African American to sign the pledge.
 And, Smith paid $34 million to eliminate student loan debts for 2019 Morehouse College graduates, enabling them and their families to reinvest in their communities and themselves.
 The gift helped spark the Student Freedom Initiative, an income-contingent funding program aimed to ensure equity in higher education.

 A Carnegie Hall Trustee since 2013, Smith was elected as Chairman of Carnegie Hall in 2016.
 He is also the first African American to hold that position.
 For continuing to support the organization throughout his career and for his various humanitarian efforts, the Carnegie family of institutions honored Smith with the Carnegie Medal of Philanthropy in 2019.
-Smith has also been a recipient of the Congressional Black Caucus Foundation Chair’s Award; Texas Business Hall of Fame 2019 Inductee; SEO’s Reginald F. Lewis Achievement Award; the Humanitarian of the Year Award from the Robert Toigo Foundation; the Ripple of Hope Award from the Robert F. Kennedy Human Rights; UNCF’s President’s Award; and the Ron Brown Scholar Program American Journey Award.
+Smith has also been a recipient of the Congressional Black Caucus Foundation Chair’s Award; Texas Business Hall of Fame 2019 Inductee; SEO’s Reginald F. Lewis Achievement Award; the Humanitarian of the Year Award from the Robert Toigo Foundation; the Ripple of Hope Award from Robert F. Kennedy Human Rights; UNCF’s President’s Award; and the Ron Brown Scholar Program American Journey Award.

 A member of the Cornell Engineering College Council, Smith was honored in 2020 with Cornell Engineering's Distinguished Alumni Award.
 Smith is also Chairman of Robert F. Kennedy Human Rights and a Trustee of the Boys and Girls Clubs of San Francisco.